Rock Climbing in Mallorca #

 The community itself is what keeps the climbers safe and well.
 It’s a ‘social responsibility’ sport, and if you ever find that a climb doesn’t seem safe, don’t risk it.

 Safety has a lot to do with when and where you climb and at what time of year it is.
 Like with all outdoor sports, there are good times and not-so-good times.
 Mallorca’s summer months, specifically July and August, are simply too hot.
 Stick to deep water soloing instead.
 On the other hand, during the winter, the island is susceptible to copious amounts of rain, therefore, it’s important to check the local weather the day before.

 Rock climbing is more than a sport, it’s a lifestyle.
 Along with the sweat dripping down your back as you lug around your equipment and heavy bottles of water, the scrapes, cuts and broken nails, the knee knocking and arm trembling, the deep breaths before you risk that difficult reach, the one you’re not certain you can make… all that hard work pays off when you reach summit and get your moment.
 You look around, overwhelmed with a sense of sincere satisfaction.
 A successful climb rockets you in to the present moment, and only there can you truly enjoy the limitless beauty surrounding you.

-Affordable Mallorca Fun Fact: World famous American professional rock climber and deep water soloist, Chris Sharma, a pioneer of various genres of climbing, from bouldering to sport climbing to “psicobloc” (aka deep-water soloing), has his own signature climb in Mallorca called Es Pontas, which he actually refers to on the homepage of his personal website!
+AM Fun Fact: World famous American professional rock climber and deep water soloist, Chris Sharma, has his own signature climb in Mallorca called Es Pontas, which he actually refers to on the homepage of his personal website!
 How’s that for a compliment?